Living Death

 Key tracks

-Vengeance of Hell — The title track from their debut is a quintessential speed metal anthem that set the band's frantic, aggressive tone.
+Vengeance of Hell — This title track from their debut became an underground anthem, defining their early, frantic speed metal sound.